jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 **Command**: `npm run util:symlink`

-This tool will create a [Symbolic Link](https://en.wikipedia.org/wiki/Symbolic_link) to the Heroes of the Storm installation folder, which will "mirror" the directory, such that you can continue to edit the files in the directory but will also take effect in the Heroes actual try mode map.
+This tool creates a [Symbolic Link](https://en.wikipedia.org/wiki/Symbolic_link) to the Heroes of the Storm installation folder, mirroring the directory so that edits made in this repo are reflected in the actual Try Mode map.

-This command should not need to use more than once if it completed successfully.
+This command only needs to be run once if it completes successfully.

->Note: For some reason symlink created in WSL Environment does not work, please change the `.env` `HEROES_OF_THE_STORM_INSTALL_LOCATION` to a windows path first (e.g `C:/games/Heroes of the Storm` instead of `/mnt/c/games/Heroes of the Storm`), run `npm run symlink` in CMD (not WSL), then change it back to linux path for other commands.

 <a name="tools-s2ma"></a>